cedar-policy/cedar-go/README.md

 If you're looking to integrate Cedar into a production system, please be sure the read the [security best practices](https://docs.cedarpolicy.com/other/security.html)

 ## Backward Compatibility Considerations

-x/exp - code in this directory is not subject to the semantic version constraints of the rest of the module and breaking changes may be made at any time
+- `x/exp` - code in this directory is not subject to the semantic versioning constraints of the rest of the module and breaking changes may be made at any time.
+- Variadics may be added to functions that do not have them to expand the arguments of a function or method.
+- Concrete types may be replaced with compatible interfaces to expand the variety of arguments a function or method can take.

 ## Change log